Caitlin & Guillermo

 Worth the journey to Alentejo

-The result was exactly what destination weddings should deliver — a celebration so memorable that the wedding itself becomes just one highlight of an incredible shared experience.
+Caitlin & Guillermo's wedding is an example of why we love destination weddings so much - they become a celebration so memorable that the wedding itself becomes just one highlight of an incredible shared experience.

 Bride and groom kiss under a simple floral and cloth wedding arch during their outdoor micro wedding in Portugal